 cksum myfile.txt myfile2.txt

-The above command will generate checksums and bytecounts for the files myfile.txt and myfile2.txt.
-Output will resemble the following:
+The above command generates checksums and bytecounts for the files myfile.txt and myfile2.txt.
+Output resembles the following:

 3832066352 26 myfile.txt 3722946153 34 myfile2.txt